Speaking of Design Ep. 6: A New Source of Pride for the Richest Hill on Earth

 Featured on This Episode

 Growing up south of Helena, Dan March was no stranger to historical mines.
 He even remembers seeing the Berkeley Pit while it was still an active copper mine.
-Dan’s love of math and science led him to a career as a hydraulic engineer, where he’s had the opportunity to restore the environment of his lifelong community by cleaning up historical mine waste and restoring contaminated streams.
+Dan’s love of math and science led him to a career as a senior water project engineer, where he’s had the opportunity to restore the environment of his lifelong community by cleaning up historical mine waste and restoring contaminated streams.
 He reflects on those projects as some of the most satisfying work he’s done as an engineer.

 Jim Keenan is the chief operator for the Basin Creek Water Treatment Plant.
 When he walks into work each morning, he looks around and sees many of the original ideas he and his colleagues sketched out on napkins long before engineers had drawn detailed plans for the new facility.
 He’s particularly proud of how the plant quietly blends into the scenic landscape south of Butte, making a good neighbor to homeowners nearby.